thestreamdigger/listenbrainz-moode-scrobbler/README.md

 ## License

-This project is free to use.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - [moOde audio player](https://moodeaudio.org/) team
 - [ListenBrainz](https://listenbrainz.org/) project
+- All contributors and users of this script

 ## Support